 Title I is a federally subsidized reading intervention program that is available to students in grades K through 6.
 Candidates for the program are identified through assessments and teacher observations.
-The Reading Specialist provides intervention in the regular classroom or an alternative classroom.
+The Reading Specialist provides intervention in the regular classroom or in a small group setting.
 The purpose of the program is to provide intensive instruction and practice in all facets of the reading process.
 Primary students are taught in small flexible groups that meet three to five times a week.
-In fourth grade, interventions are accommodated in several ways.
+In fourth grade through sixth grade, interventions are accommodated in several ways.
 Some students are taught in whole group class instructional groups with the reading specialist and classroom teacher offering collaborative lessons on reading and test taking strategies, while other students are taught in small intervention groups that meet three to five days a week.
 The Title I staff and classroom teachers consult to determine how each student's needs are addressed.
-In fifth and sixth grades, Title I students will work with the Academy of Reading and/or Academy of Math program.
-Parents are kept abreast of the Title I program through progress reports and Title I parent workshops.
+Parents are kept abreast of the Title I program through progress reports and Title I parent meetings.
+Parents are encouraged to be active members of their school community by sharing ideas with school teams.

-SUPPORT FOR STRUGGLING LEARNERS - Response to Intervention and Instruction (RTII)
+SUPPORT FOR STRUGGLING LEARNERS

+Multi-Tiered System of Support (MTSS) / Response to Intervention and Instruction (RTII)

-What is RtII?
+What is MTSS - RtII?

-RtII is a comprehensive, multi-tiered approach to identifying and assisting struggling learners (either academic or behavioral).
+MTSS - RtII is a comprehensive, multi-tiered approach to identifying and assisting struggling learners (either academic or behavioral).
 This approach is implemented across all grade levels for all students and its major purpose is to identify and address students experiencing learning or behavioral difficulties and prevent failure.
 RtII also assists in improving student achievement.